-So much of our frustration comes from attachment to an outcome, and expectation, an object, an idea or a belief that is not coming the way we expected.
-Once you release the attachment, you also release the frustration.
+So much of our frustration comes from attachment to an outcome, and expectation, an object, an idea or a belief that is not coming the way we expected, or thinking that we need to do something in a specific way all the time, and when we don’t, we get frustrated, feel guilty or even ashamed, or feel like failures.

 Expectation hangover is the real deal.
-In fact, when we expect everyone and everything to work out exactly as we forcefully plan, pray, wish and hope for, and it doesn’t happen just like we planned, prayed, hoped and wished for, we begin to feel spiritually fatigued.
+In fact, when we expect everyone and everything, including ourselves to be, do and act exactly as we forcefully plan, pray, wish and hope for, and it doesn’t happen just like we planned, prayed, hoped and wished for, we begin to feel so incredibly frustrated.
+We feel like we are constantly failing because we have set unattainable expectations of perfection that we have failed before we even began.

 I’m so disappointed you didn’t say this in the way I wanted.